 Profiles is an annual literary and vis-arts journal dedicated to portraiture in prose and visual art.
-Join us at the James Joyce Centre on Friday, 24 November 2023 at 6:30pm to celebrate Profiles‘ second issue with readings from Claire Kieffer, Graham Donlon, John Moriarty, and Sofie de Smyter and presentations by exhibiting artists David Stephenson, Emily Mc Gardle, and Daniel Sexton.
+The James Joyce Centre to celebrated Profiles‘ second issue on Saturday, 16 December 2023 at 6:30pm with readings from Claire Kieffer, Graham Donlon, John Moriarty, and Sofie de Smyter and presentations by exhibiting artists David Stephenson, Emily Mc Gardle, and Daniel Sexton.
 The launch will also include an exhibition featuring works by Erin de Burca, Suzanne Dolan, Nathan Lowry, Emily Mc Gardle, Duc Van Pham, Manon West, David Stephenson and Daniel Sexton.

-This event is supported by Dublin City Council and Dublin: UNESCO City of Literature.
+This event was supported by Dublin City Council and Dublin: UNESCO City of Literature.

 Sofie De Smyter is an English TA at KU Leuven (Belgium) and has stories in The Belfield Literary Review (edited by Paul Perry and Niamh Campell), Bright Flash Literary Review and Litro.
 She was shortlisted for the Scratch A4 competition.